BabLma/RGB-Color-Guessing-Game/README.md

 ### Instruction (How To Play)

+1. Select your level - **Easy & Hard**
-1. First, guess the _RGB_ color number
+2. First, guess the _RGB_ color number

-2. After guessing the _RGB_ color number, select any color circle that you guess
+3. After guessing the _RGB_ color number, select any color circle that you guess

-3. If you correct the color number you will get the message on the right side saying "correct" otherwise you will get the "try again" message
+4. If you correct the color number you will get the message on the right side saying "correct" otherwise you will get the "try again" message

 ##### Check it Out 👉 [RGB Guessing Game]